Things to do in Little India Singapore

 Get henna, try Indian sweets & buy costume jewellery

-Preserved in a building known as Little India Arcade is a cluster of shophouses selling handicrafts, jewellery, and Indian sweets amongst other things.
-You’ll find a number of beauty salons where you can get henna as well as services such as eyebrow threading.
+Preserved in a building known as Little India Arcade, it’s a cluster of shophouses selling handicrafts, jewellery, and Indian sweets amongst other things.
+You’ll find many beauty salons where you can get henna and services such as eyebrow threading.

 Image adapted from: @tamkokseng, @herroyaldukeness via Instagram

 For Indian sweets and snacks, make a beeline for Moghul Sweet Shop or Ganesan Villas Sweets & Savouries.
-The former is well-known for their gulab jamun dessert and savoury samosas with potato fillings.
-If you’re looking for accessories like bangles and dangling earrings to complete an Indian outfit, you can find them here for an affordable price too.
+The former is well-known for its gulab jamun dessert and savoury samosas with potato fillings, while you can find house-made vegetarian cookies at the latter.
+If you’re looking for accessories like bangles and dangling earrings to complete an outfit, you can find them here for an affordable price.

 2. Sri Veeramakaliamman Temple